jjssantos/primer-id-progs/README.md

 https://drive.google.com/open?id=0B_uaeWUQ6aiJNFRkNkZWMl9qMzA

 ## Preparing the environment
 Before running the commands, make sure that you have a version of Perl on your PATH that has the necessary modules installed.
-This has been tested with Perl 5.22.1.
+This has been tested with Perl 5.22.1 in a Linux environment (RHEL).
 Some of the required libraries are

 * BioPerl, including
   * Bio::Tools::Run::Alignment::Clustalw